fengalin/fengalin-github.io/evaluating_throttling_implementations/README.md

 after at least one hour after the machine was turned on with CPU loaded.

-[`tokio-udp-receiver-benchmark`] was created to demonstrate the benefit of the throttling strategy on `tokio` without the `GStreamer` overhead.
+[`tokio-udp-receiver-benchmark`] was created to demonstrate the benefit of the throttling strategy on `tokio` without `GStreamer` overhead.
 This project uses a set of UDP sender & receiver with control on the streams number and throttling duration.

 The tests were conducted on [`tokio` `0.2.5 + throttling`] branch with a [modified version of `tokio-udp-receiver-benchmark`].
 The modified version prints the throughput reached by a single port.
 Only one port was used in order to avoid the need for synchronization primitives on a shared counter.
 The counter is incremented upon receipt of a new packet during 20s after which the throughput is printed on screen.

 All executables are built before-hand in `release` version.